Foraging in the Bathurst Region

 Much of the state forests are used as sustainable pine plantation lots, which are also home to wild gourmet mushrooms.
 From late Summer to early Winter the pine plantations can be home to Saffron Milk Caps and Slippery jack mushrooms which are considered gourmet delicacies.
 In the Bathurst Area the best place to go foraging for mushrooms is in Sunny Corner State Forest just 20 minutes from Bathurst.
 However, there are also some great spots in the surrounding LGAs of Oberon and Orange.

 While the information on this page is a great start to foraging, it is not a complete guide and should not be your only reference when foraging.
-It is up to you to make sure you are picking safe mushrooms, and it is the advise of the Bathurst Visitor Information Centre that you take a guided tour for your first time foraging.
+It is up to you to make sure you are picking safe mushrooms.
 Some mushrooms are extremely poisonous and can cause serious injury or death, if you become unwell after eating wild mushrooms call the Poison Centre on 13 11 26.
 For the best first time experience book in a tour with a local professional Simmo’s Offroad Tours can organise mushroom foraging tours in and around the Bathurst region.

-Before you go out foraging you will need a few things:
+Before you go you will need a few things:

 - Something to cut the stem of the mushrooms.
-A pocket knife or utility tool will work best.
+A pocket knife or utility tool is enough.

-- Some good walking shoes and a camera.
-Getting out in nature is a great way to experience the Bathurst region.
+- Some walking shoes and a camera.
+Getting out and about in nature is a great way to experience the Bathurst region.
 Be ready to explore and create some new memories of your adventures!